 Best practice #3: Training users

-Training is a crucial issue for the successful implementation of organizational software solutions.
+Training is a crucial issue for the successful implementation of business software in Bangladesh.

 Appropriate training ensures smooth implementation and allows the solution’s full potential to be exploited.